 In that the answer to my second question is not as long and much easier to answer, I will respond to it first.
 President Roosevelt signed Executive Order No. 9066 February 19, 1942 that basically set in motion U.S. policy regarding internment camps.
 March 7th the land for the Manzanar camp was set aside.
 On March 22nd the first large contingent of Japanese and Japanese Americans were moved from Los Angeles to the Manzanar by the Army.
 The so-called 'Battle of Los Angeles' or 'UFO Over L.A.' happened February 25, 1942 giving Nozaki a minimum of a one month window before he was interned.
 What led him to being able to observe the object as clear and as close as he did is as follows:

 Nozaki was born in Japan in 1912 arriving in the United States with his parents when he was three or four years old, settling in the Los Angeles area.
-Growing up in Southern California, he was a product of local schools and universities, earning both a Bachelor's and Masters Degree from USC and entering the job market in 1933, the height of the depression.
+Growing up in Southern California, he was a product of local schools and universities, at least up to earning a Bachelor's from USC.
+For the Masters Degree he earned in architectural engineering he attended the University of Illinois, entering the job market in 1933, the height of the depression.
 Knowing the only people in the area really hiring in those days that paid any kind of money, along with a certain job security, was the film industry, Nozaki began his search there.
 He was more than happy to take a job offered him by Paramount Studios.

 Just as the sun was setting on the night of February 24th, Nozaki, a well educated "city boy," to show he was cool, went to one of the fields with one of the young men guarding it for the night.
 By 1:00 AM his friend, who had worked all day and guarded the fields all night the night before, had dozed off.
 Around three in the morning or so, after drinking almost a whole thermos of hot coffee, Nozaki got out of the truck to shake off a little chill, stretch his legs, and relieve himself.
 He noticed that when before there was a slight glare of city lights along the horizon from the beach towns a few miles off to the west it was now strangely dark.
 As a matter of fact when he turned in a circle all away around there didn't seem to be much light radiating up into the night sky anywhere, especially towards downtown Los Angeles.
 As he turned back, in the distance towards the coast and the north was the only place where there was any semblance of illumination, then only in flashes as though a low-lying electrical storm, which would be highly unusual, high or low, was approaching.